Coronavirus: Jacinda Ardern holds off on imposing wider travel restrictions

 People would first need to display symptoms of the virus, such as a high temperature.

-Ardern repeated her assurance to the public that there was no need to swamp supermarkets, after reports of mass purchases of items including hand sanitisers and toilet paper.
+Ardern repeated her assurance to the public that there was no need to swamp supermarkets, after reports of mass purchases of items including hand sanitisers, water and toilet paper.

 "There is no need to stockpile," she told media at Auckland Airport.

-Ardern said New Zealand has an "incredibly robust" pandemic plan.
+Ardern stressed that said New Zealand has an "incredibly robust" pandemic plan.

 "We already had a plan in place… to deal with any further outbreak."